swiimii/data-vis-design-critique/index.md

 ### 3. What are the trends for the game "Dualikiwi" ?
 After clicking on "Dualikiwi" in one of the other visualizations, the user is presented with a visualization filtered to show only data about Dualikiwi.
-The user can then see

 <img src="img/dualikiwi-only.png" height="600"/>